 - Disorientation, confusion

 - Hallucinations (seeing, hearing, or feeling things that are not there).

 - Unusual changes in mood or behavior.

 If a person who has taken Xanax cannot be roused or is having trouble breathing, or breathing shallowly, call 911 at once.

 How Medical Professionals Treat Xanax Overdoses

-Fortunately, if a Xanax overdose is caught in time, there are life-saving medical treatments available.
+If Xanax overdose is caught in time, life-saving medical treatments are available.
 Ultimately, treatment depends on the severity of a person’s symptoms.
-In mild cases, nurses and doctors will simply monitor a person’s vital signs and push intravenous fluids.
+In mild cases, nurses and doctors will monitor a person’s vital signs and give intravenous fluids.

 In more severe Xanax overdoses, medications exist that can reverse a Xanax overdose.
 These medications are only administered at a hospital or E.R., as they risk inducing seizures.

 If you or a loved one has developed a psychological or physical dependence on Xanax, Agape Treatment Center is available to help.
 Our evidence-based, comprehensive, and individualized treatment programs can help you or your loved one overcome Xanax withdrawal and addiction.

 If you or a loved one has been suffering at the hands of a Xanax addiction of any severity, please give us a call—we are ready to help around the clock, every day of the week.
 Our admissions counselors will work with you to determine how to cover the cost of treatment.
 Then they will help you set up viable travel plans and a date and time for intake.